Hi! I’m Jay.

-I’ve started several independent restaurants from scratch including planning, permitting, construction, and opening, all on a shoestring budget.
+I’ve started several independent restaurants from scratch including planning, permitting, construction, and opening, on a bare-bones budget.
 (I’ve done it the expensive way too, which I don’t recommend.)
 As a result, I’m often approached by independent restaurant operators and those just getting started, looking for help with the process.
 I enjoy helping people build great spaces and great restaurants, and can provide any or all of the following services at an hourly rate.

 - Pre-lease evaluation

 - Kitchen and restaurant design

 - Drafting plans and preparing submittals for permitting